Common house plant benefits and choosing the right plants for your home

 Houseplants offer health benefits

 You will quickly notice a wonderful calming effect as soon as you bring a bit of the outdoors inside.

 Several studies have shown that being in the vicinity of plants reduces stress, alleviates illnesses related to being indoors for long periods, and improves concentration.

-The scientific rationale for these health benefits is that plants:
+The scientific rationale for these health benefits is that common house plants: